 [Takes minute.
 Walks around for a day muttering “There is no spoon” while wiggling her fingers in front of her own face.
 Comes back to computer.]

-But it’s more than that, isn’t it; it’s because we’re only halfway there.
+But it’s more than that, isn’t it?
+Part of the problem here is that we’re only halfway there.
 We know—Donald Hoffman has the maths to prove—that reality is not what we think it is.
 There truly is no spoon.
-What are perceiving is more like a hallucination than anything else.
+What we are perceiving is more like a hallucination than anything else.
 But if matter isn’t ‘real’, then what is?
-We haven’t really filled the vacuum with a new paradigm.

-And maybe we don’t have to come up with a new paradigm.
-Perhaps we could use an old one.
+In other words, maybe we don’t have to come up with a whole new paradigm.
+Perhaps we are being pointed toward an old one.
 In the beginning was the Word.
 And the Word was with God.
 And the Word was God.

 Don’t like the word God?
 No problem.
-Let’s use the word Consciousness instead.
-The great I AM.
+It’s easy use consciousness instead.
+God is I AM.

-But Consciousness is still pretty abstract.
-Let’s get back to the original question.
+So, let’s get back to the original question.
 What’s going on in this world of ours?
-Why is everything perpetually in motion?—because I, for one, am getting a little tired.
-And if space and time aren’t fundamental to the universe, what is?
+Why is everything perpetually in motion?

 Here’s an idea.
 The Big Bang reversed the centrifugal and centripetal forces, and now they are slowly righting themselves.
 (Slowly being a term of art, of course, because time is a fiction, i.e. is not fundamental to the universe, and our perception of it is relative.)
 Ever since the Big Bang, what is on the inside wants to be on the outside; and what is on the outside wants to be on the inside.
 At the Big Bang, out of light, something new was born: energy and matter.
-But the energy and matter, as they perceived themselves, were in the wrong place, so something else was born: spin.
-(To be clear, I’m not saying light is the most fundamental layer of being; that, I believe, is Consciousness.
-But light is closer to Consciousness than matter or energy is.
-And Consciousness (see Klee Irwin’s brilliant work) is structured like a language.
-When I read: “God said, ‘Let there be light’,” I hear: God became light.)
+But the energy and matter, as they were perceived by each other, were in the wrong place, so something else was born: spin.
+From the perspective of matter, energy appears to be spinning forward.
+From the perspective of energy, matter appears to be spinning backward.

-So, to return to our original question, why is everything the world in motion, including the world itself?
+To return to our original question, why is everything the world in motion, including the world itself?
+Perhaps nothing is in motion.
+Perhaps it is the observer who is in motion.
 Because energy that has been compressed to the density of matter (dark energy) wants to fly outward; and matter that has been expanded to the speed of energy (dark matter) wants to fly inward.

 Perhaps we are not inside a vacuum.
 We are surrounded by light—information—to be precise, by dark energy that is exploding (to our left), and dark matter that is imploding (to our right).
 Dark energy is energy that has been condensed to the density of matter.
 Dark matter is matter that has been expanded to the speed of energy.

-In other words, we are inside the Big Bang.
-Inside time.
-Time is a slow-motion explosion, and it has layers, like an onion.
-Each one is a paired equilibrium between the centripetal and centrifugal forces.
-If you’re too far outward in time, your body’s experience of the centripetal force will be too high (ALS or Lou Gehrig’s disease).
-If you’re too far inward in time, your body’s experience of the centrifugal force will be too high (Parkinson’s disease).
-It’s Big Bangs all the way down.
+In other words, we are inside time.
+Time has layers, like an onion.
+Each layer is a paired equilibrium between the centrifugal (exploding) and centripetal (collapsing) forces.
+If my brain perceives itself as too far outward in time, my body’s experience of the centripetal force will be too high (ALS or Lou Gehrig’s disease).
+If my brain perceives itself as too far backward (inward) in time, my body’s experience of the centrifugal force will be too high (Parkinson’s disease).

 We don’t see the layers of time inside which we reside.
 But time-lapse photography can offer us a glimpse of them.